talentdeficit/niceopt/README.md

 anything else is an argument

 note that `escript/opt:val/opt` may not be valid on your platform, the first option may have to be preceded by whitespace (`escript /opt:val/opt`)

+in either mode, the sequence `--`, terminated by whitespace, is a flag to niceopt to cease parsing options and consider everything following as an argument

 ### notes